 The hand guard is similarly worked.
-The chape is also of hippopotamus ivory and is carved with some additional leaf scrollwork.
+The chape is also of hippopotamus tooth and is carved with some additional leaf scrollwork.

-The scabbard comprises rings of dark horn interspersed with fine rings of hippopotamus ivory.
+The scabbard comprises rings of dark horn interspersed with fine rings of hippopotamus tooth.

 This form of dagger became known as a tumbok lada – ‘tumbok’ means ‘to crush’ and ‘lada’ means ‘pepper’.
 The name is a reference to the shape of the hilt which resembles the pounder to crush pepper corns (Van Zonneveld, 2001, p.
 149).

 The item is in near-perfect condition with only one barely perceptible chip to one of the horn rings around the scabbard.
 The dagger comes from a private English collection.
 Prior to that it was in a private Japanese collection.
 It is an almost unique opportunity to acquire such a rare and beautiful example.